Stuyk/rebar-altv/docs/api/server/player-appearance.md

 Used to set various freeroam character appearance data and store in the database.

+!!!
+All functions will automatically save to the database, except for `update` !!!

 ```ts
 import { usePlayerAppearance } from '@Server/player/appearance.js';